 What I AM against is diet culture, weight stigma and the oppression of people in larger bodies.
 When I say ‘all bodies are good bodies’ – everyone’s like – yes duh, (or even yes, but).
 But that statement does NOT come with qualifications.
 All bodies are good bodies PERIOD.
 If you’ve grown up on planet earth, you absolutely come along with health and weight biases.
-We have our 7 day health and weight bias course here that assesses your personal health and weight biases – and is something a dietitian and psychologist will help you unpack.
-They’re the ‘big assumptions’ we make assuming that those in larger bodies must (blank) and those in smaller bodies must (blank).
+We have our 7 day health and weight bias course here.
+This course assesses your personal health and weight biases – and is something a dietitian and psychologist will help you unpack.
+They’re the ‘big assumptions’ we make that those in larger bodies must (blank) and those in smaller bodies must (blank).

 But my doctor told me to lose X pounds ‘for my health’

-While temporary weight loss may result in changes to blood sugar control, cardiovascular markers, etc. very few studies have looked at how this impacts risk, and – was it the behaviour of eating more vegetables, or moving more that precipitated lower risk?
+While temporary weight loss may result in changes to blood sugar control, cardiovascular markers, etc. very few studies have looked at how this impacts risk.
+Was it the behaviour of eating more vegetables, or moving more that precipitated lower risk?
 Or was it the weight loss?
-A little tough to tell when studies don’t look at long term outcomes AND that diets fail – meaning that the 5% of people that maintain the weight loss aren’t often enough of a sample size to really understand the results.
+A little tough to tell when studies don’t look at long term outcomes AND that diets fail.
+Meaning that the 5% of people that maintain the weight loss aren’t often enough of a sample size to really understand the results.